smudgelang/smear/README.md

 binary releases available for Windows and Linux available on the [Smear releases page](https://github.com/smudgelang/smear/releases).

+Users of Debian and derivatives can add the Smudge package repository and keep smear installations current by following [these directions](https://smudgelang.github.io/).
+The package for Smear itself is called libsmear-dev.

 ### Building and Linking

 To use this package in your own Smudge projects, build `libsmear.a`.